errbufferoverfl/zenobia/README.md

 set to `DEBUG`, that way if you experience any issues you should be able to go back and see what happened, and you should only get mail from `cron` in cases where the backup was unsuccessful.

-Finally, you can define how many times Zenobia should run should the first backup attempt fail.
+Finally, you can define how many times Zenobia should run, should the first backup attempt fail.
 This is by default set to 5.

 ### Devices